ElevationAscent: 4,527' 1,380 m

 $35 per advance reservation.
 This fee covers the reservation and permit

-See this site
+See this site for campsite reservations.

 After less than a quarter mile, the scenery changes into a mixed conifer forest.
 The forest is alive with the sounds of nature: birds chirping, small animals rustling in the undergrowth, and wind in the trees.
 The trail then begins to dip down into the Glade Creek drainage and the vegetation starts to thicken.
 Even late in the season, wildflowers are abundant in this area.